daniel-butler-irl/docs/docs/index.md

 I'm a Software Engineer at IBM Cloud with over a decade of experience in automation and cloud technologies.
 My passion lies in streamlining development processes and creating tools that make developers' lives easier.

+{: .highlight }
+> With over 10 years at IBM Cloud, I focus on creating efficient workflows and tools that help developers and architects work more effectively with IBM Cloud services.

 ## Expertise

-{: .highlight }
-> **Cloud Architecture**
->
-> Extensive experience with IBM Cloud infrastructure and services
+* **Cloud Architecture**: Extensive experience with IBM Cloud infrastructure and services

-{: .highlight }
-> **Automation**
->
-> Designing and implementing automated solutions for complex workflows
+* **Automation**: Designing and implementing automated solutions for complex workflows

-{: .highlight }
-> **Tool Development**
->
-> Creating developer tools and extensions to enhance productivity
+* **Tool Development**: Creating developer tools and extensions to enhance productivity

-{: .highlight }
-> **DevOps**
->
-> Implementing CI/CD pipelines and maintaining development infrastructure
+* **DevOps**: Implementing CI/CD pipelines and maintaining development infrastructure

-## Professional Experience

-### IBM Cloud - Software Engineer
-*Over 10 years of experience*

-Working on automation solutions and developer tools to improve the IBM Cloud ecosystem.
-My focus is on creating efficient workflows and tools that help developers and architects work more effectively with IBM Cloud services.

 ## Current Focus